nwhistler/flipper-tools/badusb/MacOS/readme.md

 ![Prompt](images/prompt-run.png)

 I am working on setting up the prompt to run in a loop with the ability to specify in the script how many times to run.
-My ideal state is to run this three times to 1. be annoying an 2. really capture that password.
+My ideal state is to run this three times to 1. be annoying and 2. really capture that password.

 ### Todo
 - [ ] Build a loop for prompt command